-Grant Thornton was re-appointed as External Auditors of the Company during the Annual Meeting of Shareholder held on 21 June 2018 for the ensuing year.
+Grant Thornton was re-appointed as External Auditors of the Company during of the Company Annual Meeting of Shareholders held on 08 April 2019 for the ensuing year.
+Grant Thornton is the auditor of the Company since its incorporation in 2015.